vic-ma/howtodismantle.github.io/_posts/2024-05-26-Unlocking-Microsofts-Dataverse-with-Peakboard.md

     url: /Dismantle-Sharepoint-How-to-use-a-document-library-to-store-techical-drawings-and-download-them-to-Peakboard-dynamically.html
   - name: MS Graph API - Understand the basics and get started
     url: /MS-Graph-API-Understand-the-basis-and-get-started.html
-  - name: Peakboard Dynamics Extension on github
+  - name: Peakboard Dynamics Extension on GitHub
     url: https://github.com/Peakboard/PeakboardExtensions/tree/master/MicrosoftDynamics365
 downloads:
   - name: D365GetOrders.pbmx
     url: /assets/2024-05-26/D365GetOrders.pbmx
 ---
-The backbone of any Dynamics 365 application is the Microsoft Dataverse.
+The backbone of any Dynamics 365 application is Microsoft Dataverse.
 This is true for standard D365 apps like CRM or Business Central, but also for any kind of Power App.
-So Dataverse can be seen as a kind of cloud-based database.
+So, Dataverse can be seen as a kind of cloud-based database.

-In this article, we will cover a step-by-step guide on how to access Dataverse entities.
+This article is a step-by-step guide on how to access Dataverse entities.
 The tricky part is the authentication process.
 In general, accessing the Dataverse data with a regular username and password is possible, but definitely not recommended.

 In this article, we will register an app in a Microsoft Entra directory and then use this app to access the data.
 This is much more secure than using a username and password.

 ## Install the Dynamics extension

-Peakboard doesn't natively support Dataverse, so we have to install the Dynamics extension first.
+Peakboard doesn't natively support Dataverse, so we have to install the [Dynamics extension](https://templates.peakboard.com/extensions/Microsoft-Dynamics-365/en) first.
 We click on **Manage Extension** and choose the Dynamics extension.
 After restarting Peakboard Designer, the list is available to be used.

 The extension name is a bit confusing and inaccurate, due to historical reasons.
 To be more accurate, we can say that the extension is a *Dataverse* extension and what we query is an *entity list*.